Nothing216/Notes/School/New stuff i should remember/Chem/Chemistry.md

 -
 ## Enthalpy
 - enthalpy change of formation of an oxide= enthalpy change of combustion of element
-- precipitation involves energy cha
+- precipitation involves energy change
 ![[Pasted image 20250317151535.png]]
 ## Organic
 #### Intro